 Keeping your portfolio diversified is important for reducing risk.
 Having your portfolio in only one or two stocks is unsafe, no matter how well they’ve performed for you.
 So experts advise spreading your investments around in a diversified portfolio.

-“If I had to choose one strategy to keep in mind when investing, it would be diversification,” says Mindy Yu, director of investments at Stash.
+“If I had to choose one strategy to keep in mind when investing, it would be diversification,” says Mindy Yu, former director of investments at Stash.
 “Diversification can help you better weather the stock market’s ups and downs.”

 The good news: diversification can be easy to achieve.
 An investment in a Standard & Poor’s 500 Index fund, which holds hundreds of investments in America’s top companies, provides immediate diversification for a portfolio.
 If you want to diversify more, you can add a bond fund or other choices such as a real estate fund that may perform differently in various economic climates.